-The NSCAI's recommendations on the use of export controls to bolster the United States' AI position for dual commercial and military uses-illustrates what the ANPRM and public comments in response made clear: blunt controls on Artificial Intelligence as a category of emerging technologies, or on broad sub-categories of AI, are not practical and seem unlikely to advance the strategic objectives of ECRA and other U.S. laws, as well as the national and economic security objectives they purport to advance.
+The NSCAI's recommendations on the use of export controls to bolster the United

+States' AI position - for dual commercial and military uses - illustrates what the advance notice of proposed rulemaking and public comments in response made clear: Blunt controls on artificial intelligence as a category of emerging technologies, or on broad sub-categories of AI, are not practical and seem unlikely to advance the strategic objectives of the ECRA and other U.S. laws, as well as the national and economic security objectives they purport to advance.

-Al and semiconductor industry stakeholders should take note of the NSCAI's recommendations and reasoning, engage in the conversation, and watch for indications from the Commerce Department or other U.S. government entities as to what approaches, if any, might be taken to control exports of Al and Al hardware, particularly Al hardware presently dominated by the United States and its allies.
+AI and semiconductor industry stakeholders should take note of the NSCAI's recommendations and reasoning, engage in the conversation, and watch for indications from the Commerce Department or other U.S. government entities as to what approaches, if any, might be taken to control exports of AI and AI hardware, particularly AI hardware presently dominated by the United States and its allies.

-Beyond AI and semiconductors, participants in the technology industry, STEM research and academia, and policy spheres, among others, should watch developments to determine whether the NSCAI's strategy of targeting choke points in the technology stack-for the purpose of depriving foreign parties of capacity and/or to preserve the dominance of the United States and its allies-will manifest in future export or other controls on the transfer of technology to non-U.S. parties, whether within the United States or across U.S. borders.
+Beyond AI and semiconductors, participants in the technology industry, STEM research and academia, and policy spheres, among others, should watch developments to determine whether the NSCAI's strategy of targeting choke points in the technology stack - for the purpose of depriving foreign parties of capacity and/or to preserve the dominance of the United States and its allies - will manifest in future export or other controls on the transfer of technology to non-U.S. parties, whether within the United States or across U.S. borders.

-Hdeel Abdelhady is an attorney and Principal at MassPoint Legal and Strategy Advisory PLLC, a Washington, D.C. law and strategy firm.
-Ms. Abdelhady developed and teaches a course on the Regulation of Foreign Access to U.S. Technology at The George Washington University Law School.
-She can be reached at habdelhady@masspointpllc.com.
+Hdeel Abdelhady is an attorney and principal at MassPoint Legal and Strategy Advisory PLLC.
+She teaches a course on the regulation of foreign access to U.S. technology at The George Washington University Law School.